pritom169/devops-a-complete-guide/linux/README.md

 ## /media

 The /media directory is used for automatically mounted removable devices, such as USB drives, external hard disks, SD cards, and DVDs.
 When you plug in a removable device, modern Linux systems automatically create a subdirectory under /media/<username>/ and mount the device there.
 This provides a clean, predictable location for users to access external storage without needing manual mount commands.

+## /mnt

+The /mnt directory is intended for temporary, manual mounts performed by system administrators.
+It serves as a generic mount point for tasks such as mounting additional disks, network file systems, ISO images, or partitions during system maintenance or troubleshooting.
+Unlike /media, nothing is auto-mounted here—administrators explicitly use /mnt when they need a simple, temporary place to mount a filesystem.